MEnvSci Environmental Science with a Year Abroad / Course details

 We teach our practical sessions in custom-designed, well-equipped laboratories with enough space for you to have your own microscope and work comfortably on your own or in a group.

-All our courses are driven and inspired by the latest research in the School, so we also give you access to our most advanced and sophisticated research facilities.
+All our courses are driven and inspired by the latest research in the Department, so we also give you access to our most advanced and sophisticated research facilities.

 Students benefit from a dedicated resource room with charge-points for laptops and plenty of desktop PCs with specialist software packages for GIS, statistical analysis and e-learning.
 Photocopying and printing is free.